Legal

 There are a number of different ways in which you can accept or reject some or all cookies and similar technologies.

-You can accept or reject non-essential cookies by using our cookie management tool. [insert description of how your cookie control tool works and how a user can turn on or off different types of cookies] Browser settings You can accept or reject some or all cookies (for example, blocking all third party cookies) by adjusting your browser settings.
-If you do not know how to do this, the links below set out information about how to change your browser settings for some of the most commonly used web browsers: Existing cookies To clear cookies that have previously been placed on your browser, you should select the option to clear your browsing history and ensure that the option to delete or clear cookies is included when you do so.
-Google Adsettings
+You can accept or reject some or all cookies (for example, blocking all third party cookies) by adjusting your browser settings.
+If you do not know how to do this, the links below set out information about how to change your browser settings for some of the most commonly used web browsers:

-You can manage and opt out of personalisation of advertisements by Google by visiting Google’s ad settings page here and by:
+You can manage and opt out of personalisation of advertisements by Google by visiting Google's ad settings page.

 You can install a browser add-on tool called 'Disconnect Facebook pixel and FB tracking'.
 This will stop Facebook tracking you on third party websites.
 You can install the tool here: